babylonchain/btc-staker/README.md

 ```

 **Note**:
-You can also use this cmd to get the list of staking transactions in db.
+You can also use this cmd to get the list of all staking transactions in db.
 ```bash
 stakercli daemon list-staking-transactions
 ```